coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 **Benefit:** The deity can assume the form of another creature.
 The forms a deity can assume are limited and vary with each deity.
-The forms allowed are listed in the deity's description.
+The forms allowed are listed in the deity’s description.
 The deity can remain in the assumed form indefinitely, but it resumes its own form if slain.

 **Notes:** The deity acquires the physical, natural, and extraordinary